vapor/docs/4.0/docs/xcode.md

 # Xcode

+This page goes over some tips and tricks for using Xcode.
+If you use a different development environment, you can skip this.

 ## Setting a Custom Working Directory

 By default Xcode will reference a very obscure working directory called DerivedData for various assets which can cause significant problems or confusion.
 To avoid this, set a *Custom Working Directory* in the Xcode Scheme for your project.

 You will notice it is *not* set when you see this warning in the output: